Fuel Usage Management

 Enhancing the Energy Efficiency of Taipower's Operations

 Management of Productive Resources

-Taipower's total thermal greenhouse gas emissions in 2020 were about 92.66 million tons of CO2e .
-Its primary sources of greenhouse gas emissions included thermal power generation, coal storage yards, fuel-consuming equipment such as vehicles and engines, insulation gas for power switches, refrigeration and air-conditioning equipment, etc. Although there are no emission restriction or disclosure regulations in Taiwan, the Company's has taken the initiative to limit greenhouse gas emissions by inviting relevant units to conduct inventories and internal verifications each year.
-Moreover, a third-party notary unit is invited to carry out external verification of thermal greenhouse gas and to publicly disclose that the Scope 1 greenhouse gas emissions of Taipower and its thermal power units (coal, fuel, and gas-fired) are 93.35 million tons.
+Taipower's primary sources of greenhouse gas emissions included thermal power generation, coal storage yards, fuel-consuming equipment such as vehicles and engines, insulation gas for power switches, and refrigeration and air-conditioning equipment.
+Although there are no emission or disclosure regulations in Taiwan, the Company's has taken the initiative to limit greenhouse gas emissions by inviting relevant units to conduct inventories and internal verifications each year.
+Moreover, a third-party notary unit is invited to carry out external verification of thermal greenhouse gases and to publicly disclose the Scope 1 greenhouse gas emissions of Taipower and its thermal power units (coal, fuel, and gas).
+In 2022, emissions totaled 98.48 million tons of CO2e.